lindsayevans/scffld/docs/templates.md

 | `postInstallCommands` | List of commands to run after scffld has finished writing files<br>Can also contain [path directives](#path-directives) |
 | `props`               | A map of the properties that the template uses                                                                          |

+**Note:**
+`postInstallCommands` will be squished down to a single line & special characters escaped, so should only be used for simple commands.

 ### Properties

 The map key used determines the property used on the command line, e.g.